What's new in Azure Migrate

 - Migration of servers to Availability Zones is now supported.

 - Migration of UEFI-based VMs and physical servers to Azure generation 2 VMs is now supported.
-With this release, Azure Migrate: Server Migration tool won't perform the conversion from Gen 2 VM to Gen 1 VM during migration.
+With this release, Migration and modernization tool won't perform the conversion from Gen 2 VM to Gen 1 VM during migration.

 - A new Azure Migrate Power BI assessment dashboard is available to help you compare costs across different assessment settings.
 The dashboard comes with a PowerShell utility that automatically creates the assessments that plug into the Power BI dashboard.
 Learn more.